kirkhu/WRO2024_FE-Fire-On-All-Cylinders/schemes/Motor_Sensor_Controller_Choosing/README.md

 </table>
 </div>

 The Raspberry Pi Pico  offers simplicity, low power consumption, and affordability, making it ideal for applications with low wireless demands.
 It also aligns well with the requirements of this competition.
-Therefore, we have chosen the Raspberry Pi Pico W as a relay management controller for the Nvidia Jetson Nano, responsible for managing motors and sensors.
+Therefore, we have chosen the Raspberry Pi Pico as a relay management controller for the Nvidia Jetson Nano, responsible for managing motors and sensors.

  ***
 - ### Supplementary Information